What is the Difference Between MS Business Analytics and MBA?

 The course in Business Analytics basically focuses on developing an understanding of the performance of a business and creating new insights based on statistical analysis, predictive modelling and so on.
 Business Analytics is an emerging field that is changing the way businesses think about their performance and explore new opportunities.
 It is a course that helps develop an understanding of quantitative analysis and data mining, which helps create new insights.

-On the other hand, a Master’s of Business Administration (MBA) is inclined towards searching and learning scientific approaches to management.
+On the other hand, a Master of Business Administration (MBA) is inclined towards searching and learning scientific approaches to management.
 An MBA is a graduate-level program that typically lasts between one and two years.
 In the United States, an MBA is typically pursued by individuals who are interested in the business world, with a need for a master's degree and the financial means to attend such an expensive program.

-The subjects in Business Analytics are mainly technical in nature and it concentrates on enhancing your domain knowledge of Python/SAS/SQL/Hadoop/R and so on.
+The subjects in Business Analytics are mainly technical in nature and it concentrate on enhancing your domain knowledge of Python/SAS/SQL/Hadoop/R and so on.
 As opposed to Data Analytics, Business Analytics contains only a part of coding.
 For MBA courses, you have the option to take up any specialisations such as Finance, Human Resource Management, Marketing, Public Relations and so on.
 These electives are available as options for executive MBA programmes as well.
-Quite simply, Business Analytics is inclined to on deriving an analysis of data to act accordingly and MBA focuses more on business planning, expansion and improving management.
+Quite simply, Business Analytics is inclined to derive an analysis of data to act accordingly and MBA focuses more on business planning, expansion and improving management.

 Read: Why study MBA Abroad?